sairam-mekala/stock-anomaly-detector/README.md

 ---

+## Two Detection Approaches

+This project supports two independent anomaly-detection strategies:

+1. **Statistical Approach (Rolling Mean + Std Dev)**
+   Flags a price as an anomaly when the absolute deviation from the rolling mean exceeds the configured sigma threshold.

+2. **LSTM Autoencoder (AI/ML Approach)**
+   Uses a trained LSTM autoencoder to learn normal price sequence patterns and flags anomalies based on high reconstruction error.
+Enable this mode by setting `USE_LSTM = True` in `src/run_monitor.py`.

+---

 ## Customization

 - To add other alert channels, extend or modify the `alerter.py` module.
 - To adjust data frequency or source, update `data_client.py` accordingly.